'By practicing yoga, impurities dwindle away and the light of wisdom dawns.'

 He invites you to feel what you are and enjoy life!

-Miguel’s treatments are usually available on Mondays and Thursdays.
+Miguel’s treatments are usually available on Wednesdays at the retreat centre.

 Having discovered the world of personal growth and meditation, mainly through teachings she received in India, Remei decided in 2015 to train in Bioenergetic Ayurvedic Massage, at the Innova School in Valencia.